mesonbuild/meson/docs/markdown/Subprojects.md

 Meson will automatically download needed subprojects during configure, unless **--wrap-mode=nodownload** option is passed.
-It is sometimes preferable to download all subprojects in advance, so the meson configure can be performed offline.
+It is sometimes preferable to download all subprojects in advance, so the Meson configure can be performed offline.
 The command-line `meson subprojects download` can be used for that, it will download all missing subprojects, but will not update already fetched subprojects.